nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/universal_dao.rst

 Simple CRUD without writing SQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Just by adding JPA annotation to Entity, a simple CRUD can be created without writing SQL.
+Just by adding Jakarta Persistence annotation to Entity, a simple CRUD can be created without writing SQL.
-SQL statements are constructed at runtime based on JPA annotations.
+SQL statements are constructed at runtime based on Jakarta Persistence annotations.

 * Registration/Batch registration
 * Update/Batch update by specifying the primary key
 * Delete/Batch delete by specifying the primary key
 * Search by specifying the primary key

-For JPA annotations that can be used in Entity, see :ref:`universal_dao_jpa_annotations`.
+For Jakarta Persistence annotations that can be used in Entity, see :ref:`universal_dao_jpa_annotations`.

 .. tip::